 What would I study?
 Quick Glance

-Muslim Studies: Social Service Stream - Contextual Education, Mission and Religious Pluralism, Professional Ethics, Integrative Paper, and six electives.
+Muslim Studies: Social Service Stream - Contextual Education, Professional Ethics, Integrative Paper, and six electives.

-Muslim Studies: Spiritual Care Stream - Contextual Education, Supervised Pastoral Education, Mission and Religious Pluralism, Professional Ethics, Integrative Paper, and four electives.
+Muslim Studies: Spiritual Care Stream - Contextual Education, Supervised Pastoral Education, Professional Ethics, Integrative Paper, and four electives.

 Upon completion of the MPS, graduates will: